Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 Jami lowered her head, seeming to be embarrassed.
 “Yeah, we talked it out.
 I thought she was wanting something more; turns out she just needed a little push to want to leave.”

 I nodded.
 “Seems like there are a lot of those here.
 The rest of our passengers are getting out too.”

 “I think we’re all in agreement there.”

 Varan returned, holding two beers and a plate of pak’tmi.
 He saw his seat taken, sighed, and pulled another over.
 He handed one beer to Jami, dropped the other in front of him and shoved the plate towards the center of the table.

 “So, we’re ready to go, Captain?”

 I nodded.
-“Hopefully we’ll clear atmosphere around 1400 tomorrow.
+“Hopefully we’ll hit vacuum around 1400 tomorrow.
 Then we’ll have to make a run out to the local giant to refuel, so it’s going to be another long day.
-Probably won’t hit Jumpspace until close to midnight.”
+Probably won’t hit jumpspace until close to midnight.”